Will changes to the Residential Tenancy Act backfire?

 Could BC tenancy rules end up pushing more long-term rentals into Airbnb short-term (under 30 days) rentals?

-In a valiant effort to protect tenants from unscrupulous landlords; the BC government passed legislation to stop “unfair and unjustified rent increases.”
+In an effort to protect tenants from a few unscrupulous landlords; the BC government passed legislation to stop “unfair and unjustified rent increases.”

 How?
 By no longer allowing landlords the right to hold tenants to a fixed term lease with a move-out clause.